-This course will provide an overview of ethics as well as the ethical ramifications of major topics in information technology.
-The course is designed to educate existing and future business managers and IT professionals on the tremendous impact ethical issues play in the use of information technology in the modern business world and will present key points that must be considered when making a business decision.
+This course educates students on the impact ethical issues play in the use of information technology in the modern business world and will present key points that must be considered when making a business decision.
 The course is a three credit hour class.
+Prerequisites: CS 123D Business Computer Applications